Barakzai dynasty: Languages

 The principal language of the Barakzai is Pashto.
 Formerly, Persian was used as the language for records and correspondence; until the late nineteenth century tombstones were also inscribed in Persian.
 The language of the Barakzai tribes in Pishin, Quetta, Gulistan and Dukki (District.
 Loralai) is just like the language spoken in Kandahar.
 Those who have settled away from Pishin speak local languages (Pushto), such as Multani or Saraiki in Multan, Hindko in Hazara, Urdu in Bhopal and Sindhi in Sindh.
 Barakzai, a dialect of Pashto, is the language spoken by Harnai Barakzai.

 Religion

 The Barakzai are adherents to the Sunni Sufi branch of Islam, following mostly the Hanafi school of Jurispudence and Maturidi school of theology.
 In the history Sardar Ata Mohammad Khan Barakzai, another brother of Sultan Mohammed Khan Telai, acting as Governor of Kashmir under Shah Shuja Durrani issued coins in honor of the Sufi Saint Nund Rishi and renovated his shrine.
-Some Barakzai including Dakik family are acting as Islamic Scholars following the Hanbali school of jurispudence and Athari school of Theology.
-Dakik family is known for practicing Sufism and venerating Saints as Grandmasters of the Qadiriyya Naqshbandiyya Sufi Order.
+Some Barakzai including the Mir Muhammad Jan Khel sub-cadet branch of the Telai (known by the surname Dakik) are following the Hanbali school of jurispudence and Athari school of Theology.